scbeom/ctv_tutorial/pages/example/ex_example_2.md

 summary: This example will give you some insights about Cell Tracking Challenge (CTC) data on CellTrackVis.
 ---

-{% include note.html content="In this page, editing is being processed due to some changes of CellTrackVis.
-Contents could be changed." %}

 Two tests using CTC data sets.

 ## A number of cells